 Law at Thurgood Marshall Academy

 The study of law and the search for justice are constants in the Thurgood Marshall Academy education.
 For example, social studies classes research the law across culture and time, literature classes analyze timeless issues of justice and the rule – or misrule – of law, and Spanish classes examine social policy cross-culturally.
 Even science classes explore the law in a physics unit about patenting inventions, where students create an invention and professional patent attorneys visit the classroom to discuss the students’ inventions and their own careers.
-Additionally, the portfolio program requires students to present on a law-related activity completed in social studies,
+In portfolio, students present on a law-related activity completed in social studies.

 In addition to addressing the legal aspects inherent in course content, Thurgood Marshall Academy stresses community involvement and the critical thinking skills required for full participation in the dialogue of citizenship.
 Our goal is not that every one of our graduates become a lawyer but rather that they all learn the skills that lawyers have—the ability to solve complex problems, think critically, and advocate persuasively for themselves and their communities.